 The CAC grew partnerships with non-profits, government agencies, and school districts in the greater Omaha metro area to serve more individuals.

 Latino Center of the Midlands

 Chicano Awareness Center changed its name to the Latino Center of the Midlands because more immigrants came from different Spanish speaking countries.

 Guiding Students Towards Success

 The CAC had always supported education.
 However, launching the Pathways to Success program in 2011 allowed for the organization to impact even more students in Omaha.

 Albert Varas Grows Latino Center

 Albert Varas, the current Chief Executive Officer of the Latino Center, launched the Family and Community Well-Being department and other initiatives to support the holistic health of the community.

-As we celebrate our 50th year anniversary, we would like to collect as much information about the Latino Center’s history.
+As we continue celebrating more than 50 years of impact, we would like to collect as much information about the Latino Center’s history.
 Do you have an event or milestone that you would like to add to our timeline?
-Send us an email at email@example.com!
+Send us an email at firstname.lastname@example.org!